 (5) Safe storage of firearms at home;

-(6) The requirements of this state for obtaining a certificate of qualification for a concealed carry endorsement from the sheriff of the individual's county of residence and a concealed carry endorsement issued by the department of revenue;
+(6) The requirements of this state for obtaining a concealed carry permit from the sheriff of the individual's county of residence;

 (7) The laws relating to firearms as prescribed in this chapter;